makersacademy/takeaway-challenge/README.md

 -------
 * This takeaway project was done in Ruby.

-* The task was solved in a test driven manner using rspec. due to there being multiple classes, doubles and stubs had to be used to ensure their isolation in testing.
+* The task was solved in a test driven manner using rspec.
+Due to there being multiple classes, doubles and stubs had to be used to ensure their isolation in testing.

 * The problem was split into 3 classes responsible for 3 separate issues.